A delicious and easy Pork Curry Donburi recipe that you can put together in 30 minutes! It’s a perfect weeknight meal!

-Unlike Thai curry or Indian curry, the spice level is more mild and the sauce is quite thick.
+Unlike Thai curry or Indian curry, the spice level is milder and the sauce is quite thick.
 It’s always served with rice and the main ingredients include meat/seafood, onion, potatoes, and carrot.
-Each family has their own slightly different recipe as well.
+Each family has its own slightly different recipe as well.

 - Teriyaki Pork Loin Salad Donburi

 - Beef Donburi with Shiso Garlic Soy Sauce

 - Tori Soboro Donburi

 - Negitoro & Avocado Donburi

 - Chinese Style Karaage Don

 - 1 Tbsp neutral-flavored oil (vegetable, rice bran, canola, etc.)

 - 2 cups dashi (Japanese soup stock; click to learn more)

 - ½ lb sliced pork belly (cut into 1 inch (2.5 cm) pieces)